saasbook/AV102/transcripts/week2/what_is_version_control.md

-you know you can carry on ... going through making changes ... you know ... adding things rolling back the ... we'll have a video soon associated with the git immersion assignment which will show a lot more of - detail about that.
-Do do the ... git immersion tutorial is going to be part of this week's assignments ... but more on all of the details on that ... later on ... kind of the key things though is that like that's all very well just on your local machine but ... the you know git has this - this set up to cope with multiple ... reposit ... you can connect it to multiple repositories so you've got this command "git push" which in its basic form will take two arguments it will say git push
+you know you can carry on ... going through making changes ... you know ... adding things rolling back the ... we'll have a video soon associated with the Git Immersion assignment which will show a lot more of - detail about that.
+Do do the ...
+Git Immersion tutorial is going to be part of this week's assignments ... but more on all of the details on that ... later on ... kind of the key things though is that like that's all very well just on your local machine but ... the you know Git has this - this set up to cope with multiple ... reposit ... you can connect it to multiple repositories so you've got this command "git push" which in its basic form will take two arguments it will say git push